Text encoders bottleneck compositionality in contrastive vision-language models: Related work

 Building models capable of reasoning jointly about visual and textual inputs is a long-standing goal of AI \cite{winograd1971procedures}, with potential applications in the fields of vision-language navigation \cite{anderson2018vision}, human-robot interaction \cite{matuszek2012joint}, accessible image captioning \cite{gurari2020captioning}, etc.

-Recent challenge datasets have been designed to probe the capacity of multimodal models to represent descriptions of precise visual compositions \cite{johnson2017clevr,suhr2018corpus,hudson2019gqa,thrush2022winoground}. \citet{yuksekgonul2022and,yamada2022lemons} study CLIP specifically, demonstrating its shortcomings (and some potential fixes) in terms of modeling syntax.
+Recent challenge datasets have been designed to probe the capacity of multimodal models to represent descriptions of precise visual compositions \cite{johnson2017clevr,suhr2018corpus,hudson2019gqa,thrush2022winoground}. \citet{yuksekgonul2022and} and \citet{yamada2022lemons} study CLIP specifically, demonstrating its shortcomings (and some potential fixes) in terms of modeling syntax. \citet{Ma2022CREPECV} study OpenCLIP models for various types of compositional reasoning, with programmatically sourced hard negatives.
 Different from these works, our textual probe does not require access to images.

 Our image-and-text evaluation most closely resembles \citet{thrush2022winoground}.
 However, we stratify the examples based on type of input (e.g., temporal relations) to provide more detailed insights.
 We also keep our prompts relatively simple, never having more than two objects or two attributes in the input.
-We believe this is a more realistic goal for our current VL models.
+We believe this is a more realistic goal for our current vision-language models.
 The word order shuffling aspect is also discussed in \citet{yuksekgonul2022and}.
-However, as their proposed benchmark does not provide pairs of images with corresponding captions, it is possible to achieve state-of-the-art with a text-only model (specifically, 2-shot ChatGPT\footnote{\url{https://platform.openai.com/docs/api-reference/chat}, using the \texttt{gpt-3.5-turbo} model} \cite{Ouyang2022TrainingLM}, details in Appendix).
-While this does not detract from their finding that VL models ignore word order, our benchmarks have an additional advantage of being less sensitive to text-only priors.
+However, as their proposed benchmark does not provide pairs of images with corresponding captions, it is possible to achieve state-of-the-art with a text-only model (specifically, 2-shot ChatGPT\footnote{\url{https://platform.openai.com/docs/api-reference/chat}, using the \texttt{gpt-3.5-turbo} model} \cite{Ouyang2022TrainingLM}, details in Appendix and the recent \citet{hsieh2023sugarcrepe}).
+While this does not detract from their finding that vision-language models ignore word order, our benchmarks have an additional advantage of being insensitive to text-only priors.